 Citizens in our communities are the experts in how they experience an illness, a set of life circumstances, the care they receive or the health system with which they interact.
-Effective and meaningful community engagement helps us design health services that are responsive to the needs of our population, and gives those we serve the opportunity to participate actively in the decision-making process.
+Effective and meaningful community engagement helps us design health services that are responsive to the needs of those we serve while also offering them the opportunity to participate actively in the decision-making process.

-Given the diversity of Toronto’s population, partnering and listening to an equally diverse group of patients and families is even more critical.
-We are and will consistently seek new ways to expand and deepen our reach into our diverse health service providers, patient/client and resident communities, and marginalized groups in our LHIN.
+Given the diversity of Toronto’s population, partnering with and listening to an equally diverse group of patients and families is critical.
+We consistently seek new ways to expand and deepen our connections with our diverse health service providers, patient/client and resident communities, and marginalized groups in our LHIN.

 The Toronto Central LHIN Patient & Family Advisory Committee